HCA-Healthcare/brod_oauth/README.md

 - `token_callback` : An arity 1 callback function.
-Said function is given a map containing connection properties and expected to return a map containing the key `token`, pointing to a valid JWT retrived from an oauth provider.
+Said function is given a map containing connection properties and expected to return a map containing the key `token`, pointing to a valid JWT retrieved from an oauth provider.
 The current properties passed to the callback are as follows :
-     - `client_id` : The client id of of the brod client instance.
+     - `client_id` : The client id of the brod client instance.
      - `host` : Hostname for the current connection requiring auth.
      - `timeout` : The timeout value associated with connection (i.e., `connect_timeout`).